aiidateam/aiida-core/docs/source/howto/ssh.rst

 For a *passwordless* connection, you need to follow the instructions :ref:`how-to:ssh:passwordless` *twice*: once for the connection from your computer to the *PROXY* server, and once for the connection from the *PROXY* server to the *TARGET* server.

-.. dropdown:: Specifying an SSH key for the proxy
+.. dropdown:: Specifying an SSH key for the proxy when using ``ProxyCommand``

    If you need to specify a separate SSH key for the proxy, provide it *after* the ``-W`` directive, e.g.::

         ssh -W fidis.epfl.ch:22 -i /home/ubuntu/.ssh/proxy user@proxy.epfl.ch

 AiiDA configuration
 ^^^^^^^^^^^^^^^^^^^

-When :ref:`configuring the computer in AiiDA <how-to:run-codes:computer:configuration>`, AiiDA will automatically parse the required information from your ``~/.ssh/config`` file.
+When :ref:`configuring the computer in AiiDA <how-to:run-codes:computer:configuration>`, AiiDA will automatically parse most of required information from your ``~/.ssh/config`` file.

+.. dropdown:: Specifying the proxy_jump

+    The ``proxy_jump`` *must** be specified manually when configuring the SSH connection and is not automatically taken from your ``~/.ssh/config``.
+    Simply copy & paste the same instructions as you have used for ``ProxyJump`` in your ``~/.ssh/config`` to the input for ``proxy_jump``.

+    The same key (if any) as specified for the *TARGET* host will be used to login to the proxy, hence you have to make sure that the public part of your local key is registered in the ``.ssh/authorized_keys`` file for both the *TARGET* host and all of the proxies/jump hosts.
+    The user directory is usually shared between all nodes in a supercomputing facility, hence this is usually ensured automatically.

+    Multiple proxies can be specified as a comma-separated list.

 .. dropdown:: Specifying the proxy_command manually